On the KMS states for the Bernoulli shift: Introduction

-The universal property of the crossed product $C(\Omega)\rtimes_{\tau}\bbz$ grants us a $1$-parameter group of automorphisms $\sigma:=\{\sigma_t\}_{t \in \bbr}$ on $C(\Omega)\rtimes \bbz$ such that for every $t \in \bbr$, $\sigma_t(f)=f$ for $f \in C(\Omega)$, and $\sigma_t(u)=ue^{it\chi}$.
-Here, $u$ is the canonical unitary of the crossed product $C(\Omega)\rtimes \bbz$.
-(This type of flow for a more general dynamical system $(X,T)$, where $X$ is a compact space and $T$ is a homeomorphism, was considered by Christensen and Thomsen in \cite{Thomsen}).
-The structure of KMS states for $\sigma$ is vastly different from the $\mathcal{O}_2$ case.
+Suppose that $\chi$ takes values $a$ and $b$.
+The analysis of KMS states is interesting only when $a$, $b$ are non-zero, and when they are of opposite signs.
+For a justification, the reader can consult Theorem 6.2 of \cite{Thomsen}, and the analysis carried out at Page 18 in \cite{SAS}.
+Thus, we can normalise, and assume that $\chi: \Omega \to \bbr$ is given by

+for some $\theta>0$.
+The structure of KMS states for the flow $\sigma$, determined by the potential $\chi$, is vastly different from the $\mathcal{O}_2$ case.
 We have the following contrasting features. \begin{enumerate} \item[(1)] The set of possible inverse temperatures is the whole real line $\bbr$. \item[(2)] For every $\beta \in \bbr$ and for every $t \in \{I,II,III\}$, there is a continuum of extremal $\beta$-KMS states of type $t$. \end{enumerate} In the case when $\theta$ is rational, it is not difficult to construct extremal KMS states of type $I$, $II$ and $III$.
 In the case when $\theta$ is irrational, it is still not hard to construct extremal KMS states of type $I$ and type $II$.
 However, up to the author's knowledge, the construction of a type $III$ example (in fact, type $III_1$) requires the non-trivial work of Nakada (\cite{Nakada1}, \cite{Nakada}).
 The type $II$ examples constructed in \cite{SAS} are of type $II_1$.
 For more details, we refer the reader to \cite{SAS} (see also Remark \ref{continuum of states}).